d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 len(x)
 ```

-When a tensor represents a vector (with precisely one axis),
-we can also access its length via the `.shape` attribute.
+We can also access the length via the `.shape` attribute.
-The shape is a tuple that lists the length (dimensionality)
+The shape is a tuple that indicates a tensor's length along each axis.
-along each axis of the tensor.
-(**For tensors with just one axis, the shape has just one element.**)
+(**Tensors with just one axis have shapes with just one element.**)

 ```{.python .input}
 x.shape